FedEx Route Consultant | FedEx Route Due Diligence | Buying FedEx Routes

 An excellent video for all those considering buying FedEx Ground Routes

-MyGround® Support provides the following information regarding the top 5 high level questions we get asked:
+MyGround® Support provides the following free information regarding the top high level questions we get asked by Buyers:

 Q: I see ads showing FedEx Routes or Linehaul Runs make a 30% or more margin, is it too good to be true?

 Bottom line however, some of the margins can be pretty good, but they vary by many factors and some margins are a pre-depreciation return and you must factor in future capital costs for vehicle replacement.
 FedEx Routes can be a good purchase decision, but do not buy them assuming they hold 30% margins (or anything close) and obviously do not make a purchase based on those exaggerated margins.
 Engaging a FedEx Route Consultant to get the right due diligence info is critical to ascertain what the likely Operating Cash Flow and the Free Cash Flow (Operating Cash Flow less Capital Replenishment) margins are and what the non-financial things are to review.
-Only then can you make an offer based on true financial returns and risks associated with the contract rather than 30% + margins based on made up financial terminology.
+Only then can you make an offer based on true financial returns and risks associated with the contract rather than 30% + margins based on made up financial terminology or marketing tactics.

-Q: Why do FedEx Route owners sell their routes?
+Q: Why do FedEx Route or Linehaul Run owners sell their routes?
 Who in the world would want to sell something that makes 30% margins?

 - The Seller has an aged fleet and it is going to cost a massive amount of funds to replace the fleet.
 Never overpay for routes with an aged fleet as you will be investing a large sum of money to replace the fleet